 Obidos: A Fairtytale Town Filled with Medievel Charm

-Back on the bus we headed towards Obidos stopping in both Fatima and Ourem before reaching our perfect little boutique hotel right outside the castle walls of Obidos.
-Fatima holds a very religious significance in Portugal and is a major Catholic pilgrimage site where millions of pilgrims visit each year.
-Whether or not you are there as a pilgrimage or an observer, the sights are truly beautiful and rich in history.
-After departing Fatima we arrived at a much anticipated hotel, The Literary Man.
-This boutique hotel is truly a hidden gem and book worm’s heaven!
-The interior of the walls and hallways are filled with books, as well as the rooms and common spaces.
-I truly – LOVED this hotel, not to mention their gin and tonic’s at the lobby bar were incredible.
 The village of Obidos is encircled by walls, making it truly look like something out of Game of Thrones.
 When walking through the cobblestone streets of Obidos be sure to grab a glass of Ginja!
-The Ginja is a very strong liqueur from sour cherries!
-Often times served in edible chocolate cups – it’s a iconic trademark of the town and should be on your list of things to do!
-The walls of Obidos allow you to walk around the perimeter – if you are scared of heights beware the high walls don’t have railings and can be a bit sketchy if you are not a fan of heights.
+The Ginja is a very strong liqueur made from sour cherries!
+Often served in edible chocolate cups.
+It’s an iconic trademark of the town and should be on your list of things to try!
+The walls of Obidos allow you to walk around the perimeter.
+If you are scared of heights beware the high walls don’t have railings and can be a bit sketchy.

 The reason this article is titled The Perfect Portugal Itinerary (Finally) is because I first planned and booked this trip back in 2019—but we didn’t actually go until April 2023.
 In 2020, when the pandemic hit, it brought the tourism industry to a halt.
 Thinking back to March 2020, that’s when countries around the world started shutting down and implementing stay-at-home orders.
 Our trip was originally set for April 2020, but that was obviously never going to happen, so we postponed and rebooked for 2021, hoping things would be back to normal in a year (ha, hindsight!).